jouellnyc/BB-ESP32-KIOSK/README.md

 Navigate to http://192.168.4.1

-Enter your local Wifi SSID, Credentials:
+Enter your local Wifi SSID, Credentials: (NB: You have one shot to get it right)

 <img src="images/1_setup.jpg" width="200"/>